NYPL/engineering-general/security/README.md

 Services SHOULD be on a private network inaccessible from the Internet whenever possible.

-Services that are publicly exposed SHOULD be behind an API Gateway and use the API Gateway for authentication, DoS protection, and rate limiing.
+Services that are publicly exposed SHOULD be behind an API Gateway and use the API Gateway for authentication, DoS protection, and rate limiting.

 Services SHOULD use HTTPS for connections.